garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 ## Squaks
 This section is a TODO list of issues and subjects not yet thought through:
+* Add registration holes to the stencil layer
 * Consider re-adding the fan LEDs - not convinced they will be useful.
-* Check for choking on the power planes
 * Carefully double check the pin assignments on the MCU for all pins.
 PWM, ADC, SPI etc.

 ## References